NVB9ALT/Realism-pack./README.md

 This combines several addons that enhance the realism of GeoFS.
 In this one bookmarklet is contained:

-- COMING SOON TO REPLACE AP++: Realistic KIAS with altitude, realistic Mach buffet and Mach tuck
+- Realistic KIAS for exterior instruments
 - ILS autoland (if you're on an autopilot ILS approach, the plane will be able to land itself)
 - You black out when you pull more than 9 Gs
 - If you strike the rotor blades of a helicopter on the ground, it crashes